Monopoly0/LIME/_posts/2022-10-27-Barclays-Red-Team-Entry-Challenge.md

 The first thing I did was run passive scans on the given IP and look at the certificate.
 The certificate was a standard "LetsEncrypt"  had nothing meaningful.
 I did more DNS recon and nothing was to be found.

-I also did some basic service enumeration and the box had ports tls/80 (http) and tls/443 (https) open with.
-The latter webpage being the start of the challenge.

 ![Screen Shot 2022-08-17 at 12.55.04 AM.png](/assets/Screen Shot 2022-08-17 at 12.55.04 AM.png)